BHoM/Revit_Toolkit/README.md

 Revit_Toolkit is a BuroHappold open-source project and would be nothing without its community.
 You can submit your own code to the BHoM project via a Github [pull request](https://help.github.com/articles/using-pull-requests).

 ## License ##
-Revit_Toolkit is licensed under the Apache License.
+Revit_Toolkit is licensed under the LGPL License.
 Revit_Toolkit also uses a number of third party libraries, some with different licenses.